-Red or green, hot and spicy is great for food...not so much for your shirt, carpet, or couch cushion.
+Red or green, a spicy hot sauce is great for adding spice to your fried chicken and waffles and other foods, but not so much for your shirt, carpet, or couch cushion.
 Learn how to remove Tabasco or hot pepper sauce stains easily.

-Most hot sauce formulas are made from peppers, spices, and vinegar.
+Most hot sauce formulas consist of peppers, spices, and vinegar.
 Unless a significant amount of artificial food coloring has been added, the stains are usually simple to remove.

 If there are solids in the hot sauce, use the edge of a dull knife, spoon, or edge of a credit card to lift the sauce from the surface of the fabric.
 Do not rub because that pushes the stain deeper into the fabric.
 For liquid sauces, blot the stain with a white cloth or napkin.
 If nothing else is around, use a slice of plain white bread to absorb the liquid.

 If you have one handy, treat the stain with a stain removal pen.
 As soon as possible, flush the stain from the fabric with cold water.
 It is best to hold the shirt or tablecloth with the wrong side of the stain directly under a running faucet and let the force of the water do its work to force the stain out of the fabric fibers.
 Next dip a sponge or clean white cloth in distilled white vinegar.
 Working from the outside edge of the stain toward the center, sponge the stain and then rinse well.
 Repeat until no more of the stain is transferred from the fabric to the sponge or cloth.

 Finally, treat with a stain remover spray or gel like Zout or Shout or a bit of heavy-duty liquid detergent (Tide or Persil are rated as the best brands with enough enzymes to break apart stain molecules) and then launder as recommended on the care label.

 Before placing the stained garment in a hot dryer, check to be sure the stain is removed.
 High heat may set the stain permanently and make it difficult to remove.